How to Use a Laminar Flow Hood

 Using a Laminar Flow Hood

 The human body is a major source of contamination in the laboratory.
-While using a laminar flow hood provides protection, the sterile environment is only as good as your working procedures.
+While using a laminar flow hood provides protection, the cleanliness of the environment is only as good as your working procedures.
 There are some recommended guidelines to follow:

 When using a laminar flow hood, following proper working procedures is crucial.
 The above guidelines can help decrease the risk of contamination and ensure a clean working environment.